 Montana State Legislature

-Criminal Justice Oversight Council
+2023-2024 Criminal Justice Oversight Council

 Next Scheduled Meeting:

 The Criminal Justice Oversight Council (CJOC) is an interbranch body with members from all three branches of government, including legislators, Department of Corrections leadership, and criminal justice stakeholders appointed by the Montana Supreme Court, the Attorney General, and the Governor.
-The Council's membership is provided in section 53-1-216, MCA.
+CJOC oversees implementation of criminal justice legislation, including justice reinvestment, in Montana.

-August 30, 2022: Agenda - Summary Minutes - Audio / Video
+Agenda - Minutes - Audio / Video

 The Criminal Justice Oversight Council is tasked with studying and overseeing criminal justice reform, including justice reinvestment, in Montana.
 Though it may be assigned legislative studies, there were no studies assigned for the 2023-24 interim.

 The statutory duties of the CJOC are outlined in 53-1-2016 MCA.
 The Legislative Services Division provides staff support to the CJOC.

 The Criminal Justice Oversight Council may request legislation through the Law and Justice Interim Committee, using the process established in legislative rules for executive agencies (53-1-216, MCA).

 - Draft Work Plan Matrix